JackGoulart/smsbot/README.md

 # smsbot

-Exemple to integrate with www.smsdigital.com.br/ API with Python.
+Example to integrate with www.smsdigital.com.br/ API with Python.